Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/BasicDocker/step1/step1En.md

 1. `touch (filename)` - Use to create a file
 2. `nano (filename)` - Use to edit a file
 3. `docker build -t (image name) .` - Use to build a docker image
-4. `docker image ls` - Use to list all the image that exist on your current machine
+4. `docker image ls` - Use to list all images that exist on your current machine
 5. `docker run --name (container name) (image name)` - Use to launch a container from the specified image